 Electricity generation can only be carried out by parties which hold a generation licence.
-Generation licences are granted by the EMRA and are subject to obligations in the Electricity Market Law numbered 6446 (EML) and Licensing Regulation.
+Generation licences are granted by the Energy Market Regulatory Authority (EMRA) and are subject to obligations in the Electricity Market Law No. 6446 (EML) and the Licence Regulation.

-Under the Licensing Regulation, electricity generation companies are now required to obtain a preliminary generation licence from the EMRA first, while they complete the necessary process to be granted a full generation licence.
+Under the Licence Regulation, electricity generation companies are now required to obtain a pre-licence from the EMRA first, while they complete the necessary process to be granted a full generation licence.

-A preliminary licence allows holders to obtain further approvals, permissions, licences and similar authorisations which are necessary to begin investments in generation plants, as well as to acquire property and usufruct rights pertaining to the proposed site of the generation plant.
+A pre-licence allows holders to obtain further approvals, permissions, licences and similar authorisations which are necessary to begin investments in generation plants, as well as to acquire property and usufruct rights pertaining to the proposed site of the generation plant.
 The period of the pre-licence cannot be more than 24 months.

-- Make the necessary arrangements for the ownership right or utilisation rights of the site that will be used to construct the generation facilities.
-These rights should be obtained from third parties or the treasury by way of acquisition or expropriation, depending on the ownership of the land.
+- Making the necessary arrangements for the ownership right or utilisation rights of the site that will be used to construct the generation facilities.
+These rights must be obtained from third parties or the treasury by way of acquisition or expropriation, depending on the ownership of the land.

 - Applying to the Turkish Electricity Transmission Company (TEİAŞ) to execute system connection and system utilisation agreements.

-- Obtain a positive environmental impact assessment (EIA) from the Ministry of Environment and Urban Planning, or a decision by the Ministry that an EIA is not required in the circumstances.
+- Obtaining a positive environmental impact assessment (EIA) from the Ministry of Environment and Urban Planning, or a decision by the Ministry that an EIA is not required in the circumstances.

-Preliminary licence applicants are asked to provide a letter of guarantee in proportion to the type and size of the plant they seek to develop.
+Pre-licence applicants are asked to provide a letter of guarantee in proportion to the type and size of the plant they seek to develop.
 The letter of guarantee is kept by the EMRA and cashed if the applicant cannot fulfil the procedural obligations required during the preliminary generation licence process.
-Furthermore, they should also comply with the minimum capital requirements set forth under the Licensing Regulation.
-Preliminary licence applicants must submit their articles of association to the EMRA during their application for the pre-licence in order to prove that the company’s minimum capital has been raised to 5% of the total investment cost projected by the EMRA for the generation facility.
+Furthermore, they should also comply with the minimum capital requirements set forth under the Licence Regulation.
+Pre-licence applicants must submit their articles of association to the EMRA during their application for the pre-licence in order to prove that the company’s minimum capital has been raised to 5% of the total investment cost projected by the EMRA for the generation facility.
 This threshold is 1% for the construction of a nuclear energy based generation facility.
 Direct or indirect changes in shareholding structure and/or share transfers (or similar acts) are forbidden within the pre-licence period.
 The EMRA may cancel a pre-licence is such an action occurs.

-11. Are there any requirements to ensure new power stations are ready for carbon capture and storage (CCS) technology, or requiring a plant to retrofit CC technology once this is ready?
+11. Are there any requirements to ensure new power stations are ready for carbon capture and storage (CCS) technology, or requiring a plant to retrofit CCS technology once this is ready?

 Turkey became a party to the Kyoto Protocol in 2009 but not to the compliance regime.
 As a result, Turkey cannot access the Kyoto Protocol’s mandatory carbon trading markets.
 Therefore, Turkey currently has no requirements under the Kyoto Protocol concerning carbon capture and storage technology for power stations and there are no public plans to adopt these requirements.

-12. What are the authorization and main ongoing requirements to operate electricity generation plants?
+12. What are the authorisation and main ongoing requirements to operate electricity generation plants?

-Once a party has obtained a generation licence from the EMRA, the following ongoing requirements will apply for operation of the facility:
+- Once a party has obtained a generation licence from the Energy Market Regulatory Authority (EMRA), the following ongoing requirements will apply for operation of the facility:

-- Generation licence holders must pay an annual licence fee to the EMRA, calculated for 2013 as 0.003 Kuruş for each generated kWh (EMRA Resolution numbered 4770, dated 19 December 2013).
+- Generation licence holders must pay an annual licence fee to the EMRA, calculated for 2015 as 0.003 Kuruş for each generated kWh (EMRA Resolution No. 5379, dated 25 December 2014).

 - Generation licence holders must prepare an annual activity report and submit it to the EMRA in April of each year.